akvo/akvo-flow-docs/docs/fieldapp2.0/7-post-survey.rst

    :alt: image of phone
    :align: center

-The old version is uninstalled.
-Proceed to install the new version of the APK.
+The FLOW app is now uninstalled.